-Onboarding plays an important role in employee retention and satisfaction.
+Onboarding is the process through which employees are given an introduction to their company.
 Research shows that a strong onboarding program can increase retention rates by as much as 82%.
 It can also make employees more than 29 times more likely to feel satisfied with their jobs.
-Despite this, many companies still underestimate the importance of effective onboarding.
+Yet so many companies, for whatever reason, fail to see the importance of onboarding.

-To create a better experience for new hires, thoughtful onboarding strategies can be implemented.
-This article will explore effective strategies for onboarding new hires to enhance retention and job satisfaction.
+To create a better experience for new hires, thoughtful onboarding strategies need to be implemented.
+For this article, we will explore effective strategies for onboarding new hires to enhance retention and job satisfaction.

 Five Main Elements of Onboarding

-The 5 C’s of onboarding are compliance, clarity, culture, connection, and check-back.
-These elements help new employees understand company policies, their roles, and the organizational culture.
-They also support relationship building and provide ongoing assistance.
+There are five key elements to onboarding.
+They can be segmented into what we like to call the “5 C’s.”
+The 5 C’s of onboarding are: compliance, clarity, culture, connection, and check-back.
+These elements exist to assist new employees in their quest to understand company policies, their roles, and the company culture.
+They also do a good job of supporting employee relationship building.

 Onboarding prepares new hires for what lies ahead.
 A successful process leads to significant benefits for the business.